andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 ###### *Figure 5c: The relative net change (%) in area across ITL1 regions in England and Wales between 1990 and 2024.
 As an example, the North West had a baseline extent of 850.0 km² and a net change of +215.7 km², resulting in a relative net change of +25.4%.*

-A net increase was recorded across all regions, with the rank of the top three regions (North East, East Midlands and the East) consistent with those observed in the gross gains analysis (see figure x).
+A net increase was recorded across all regions, with the rank of the top three regions (North East, East Midlands and the East) consistent with those observed in the gross gains analysis (see figure 4b).
 Yorkshire (+18.0%), the South East (+11.9%) and the South West (+23.9%) delivered the lowest net increases.
 As previously mentioned, a low ranking in the latter two can be explained by their large baseline DW areas; Yorkshire on the other hand ranked 7th in terms of its baseline DW extent (811 km²).
-Poor overall performance in this region is likely linked to it losing nearly a quarter (23.3%) of its DW from 1990 (see figure x).
+Poor overall performance in this region is likely linked to it losing nearly a quarter (23.3%) of its DW from 1990 (see figure 4a).
 Across the remaining regions, low to moderate net increases (+20 ≥ x > +40%) were evident.

 ## 6. Land Class Interactions
 The interaction of DW with other land classes is shown in figures 6a to 6c.
 Figures 6a and 6b detail the relative transfer of DW with other land classes in England and Wales between 1990 and 2024, while absolute changes in area are outlined by figures 6c.